 |The Cuckholds near Southport||Burnt Island Light||Marshall Point||Pemaquid Light and Bell Tower|

 We will have a bit of driving for any customized tour, so plan at least a half day.
 A full day will allow you to have fun visiting and exploring.
-During the full day tour, we will stop for lunch either at a restaurant or have a picnic lunch that Alice has prepared or one that you have brought.
+During a full day tour, we will stop for lunch either at a restaurant or have a picnic lunch that Alice has prepared or one that you have brought.
 Most people prefer to do some sort of picnicing because it maximizes time sightseeing.
 Some of the sites have admission fees, so you can choose whether or not to enter and how you want to see the different lights and structures.
 Prices are decided once we know how much time you have to spend, which light houses you would like to see, how many are in your party (1 - 4), how much driving we will be doing or if we are paddling.

-Be sure to bring a camera, sunglasses, water, warm clothes or at least a windbreaker put in a small backpack.
+Be sure to bring a camera, sunglasses, water, odorless insect repellent, warm clothes or at least a windbreaker put in a small backpack.
 Be sure to wear sturdy closed toed shoes to safely walk on the rocky shores and the uneven trails that get us to some of the lighthouses.
 The weather changes quickly and can be bright and sunny one moment, windy and cool or foggy the next, but that is part of the fun of visiting lighthouses.
 While its wonderful to see them on a sunny day, a day with weather gives us a better understanding of why they are where they are and usually makes the photos you'll take even better.